Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Scheduling/0x04_The Multi-Level Feedback Queue.md

 	- Secondly, a program may change its behavior over time; what was CPU-bound may transition to a phase of interactivity.
 With our current approach, such a job would be out of luck and not be treated like the other interactive jobs in the system.
 ##### The Priority Boost
 - The simple idea here is to periodically boost the priority of all the jobs in the system by throwing them all in the **topmost queue after some time period S**.
+- Our new rule solves two problems at once.
+First, processes are guaranteed not to starve: by sitting in the top queue, a job will share the CPU with other high-priority jobs in a round-robin fashion, and thus eventually receive service.
+Second, if a CPU-bound job has become interactive, the scheduler treats it properly once it has received the priority boost.
     ![[Priority Boost.png|600]]
 ##### Better Accounting
 - The solution to prevent **gaming of our scheduler** is to perform better accounting of CPU time at each level of the MLFQ.